gaddampranith/portfolio/README.md

 Code snippets have been taken from several websites where the license was MIT License which was free to use as necessary.

+This website has the Code of Conduct, License, Bug Report Template where clear instructions have been given how to report a bug in the website.

+The website is still under continuous upgradation and suggestions/bug reports are welcome at any point of time.
+Graphs for the website making will be displayed shortly.